Nick Mohammed

-Nicholas George Mohammed (born 2 October 1980) is a British actor, comedian and writer.
-He is known for portraying the character Mr. Swallow on stage and television.
-He is the creator of the Sky One comedy series Intelligence.
-Mohammed portrayed the character of Nathan Shelley in the Apple TV+ series Ted Lasso, for which he was nominated in the Outstanding Supporting Actor in a Comedy Series category at the 73rd and 74th Primetime Emmy Awards.
+Nicholas George Mohammed (born 1980) is a British actor, comedian and writer.
+In the UK, he is best known for portraying the comedic character Mr. Swallow, originally on radio and later across both stage and television.
+He is also the creator, writer and star of the Sky One/Peacock comedy series Intelligence.
+Outside of the UK, Mohammed is best known for his role as Nathan "Nate" Shelley in the first three seasons of the Apple TV+ series Ted Lasso, for which he was nominated in the Outstanding Supporting Actor in a Comedy Series category at the 73rd and 74th Primetime Emmy Awards.

 Early life and education

-Nicholas George Mohammed was born 2 October 1980 in Leeds, England.
+Nicholas George Mohammed was born in Leeds, England.
 His mother was a Cyprus-born general practitioner and his Trinidad-born father worked in law.

 Mohammed was educated at Abbey Grange High School in Leeds.
-He turned down an offer to study at the University of Cambridge and instead chose to study for a BSc in Geophysics at Durham University, where he was a member of St Aidan's College and played violin in the university orchestra.
+He turned down an offer to study at the University of Cambridge and instead chose to study for a BSc in geophysics at Durham University, where he was a member of St Aidan's College and played violin in the university orchestra.
 He auditioned for the Durham Revue twice but failed to get in, and instead frequented the local comedy circuit.

 After graduating from Durham in 2003, Mohammed began studying for a PhD in seismology at the Bullard Laboratories and Magdalene College, Cambridge.
-He did not complete a doctorate, after dropping out to pursue comedy.
-Whilst in Cambridge he successfully auditioned for the Cambridge Footlights.
+He did not complete his doctorate, after dropping out to pursue comedy.
+Whilst in Cambridge, he successfully auditioned for the Cambridge Footlights.